nicolasprigent/Dokuwiki-Copycode-plugin/README.md

 ## Change Log
 ### 2022-09-12
-- Commented an alert on unused mouse key clic (like previous or next buttons)
+- Fix : commented an alert on unused mouse key clic (like previous or next buttons)

 ### 2022-03-02
 - Adds functionnality to remove extra non ascii character bug